cricketwithhtml/Iamtoonew/README.md

-in this page you all have to add html try if you can add info about html and css
+in this page you all have to add html try if you can add info about html and css.